Shock Treatment

-Shock Treatment is a 1981 American musical comedy film directed by Jim Sharman, and co-written by Sharman and Richard O'Brien.
+Shock Treatment is a 1981 musical comedy film directed by Jim Sharman, and co-written by Sharman and Richard O'Brien.
 It is a follow-up to the 1975 film The Rocky Horror Picture Show.
+While not an outright sequel, the film does feature characters from the previous film, most portrayed by different actors, as well as several Rocky Horror actors in new roles.
+The film stars Jessica Harper as Janet Majors and Cliff DeYoung in a dual role as her husband Brad, as well as the film's main antagonist Farley Flavors, with O'Brien and Patricia Quinn playing sibling character actors, Cosmo and Nation McKinley, and also stars Ruby Wax, Charles Gray, and Barry Humphries.
+The film is an international co-production between the United Kingdom and the United States.

-While not an outright sequel, the film does feature several characters from the previous film, most portrayed by different actors, as well as several Rocky Horror actors in new roles.
-The film stars Jessica Harper as Janet and Cliff DeYoung in a dual role as Brad and the film's main antagonist Farley Flavors, with O'Brien and Patricia Quinn playing sibling character actors.
+The film is set in the fictional town of Denton, which has been placed under the control of a television network.
+The town's entire population is involved in the network's productions.
+Brad Majors finds himself imprisoned in the local mental hospital, while his wife Janet becomes the pet project of Farley Flavors, the local plutocrat.

-Given a limited release on the midnight movie circuit beginning on October 30, 1981, Shock Treatment was a critical and commercial failure, not earning the same level of cult film status its predecessor received, but contemporary reviews have since praised its satirical themes, particularly a prescient satire of reality television.
+Given a limited release on the midnight movie circuit beginning on October 30, 1981, Shock Treatment was a critical and commercial failure, not earning the same level of cult film status its predecessor received, but later reviews have praised its satirical themes, particularly a prescient satire of reality television.
 In 2015, the film was adapted as a stage production in London.

 Plot

-Continuing from The Rocky Horror Picture Show are the characters of Brad and Janet Majors (now portrayed by Cliff DeYoung and Jessica Harper), now married.
-The film takes place in the town of Denton, USA, which has been taken over by fast food magnate Farley Flavors (also DeYoung).
-The town of Denton is entirely encased within a television studio for the DTV (Denton Television) network.
-Residents are either stars and regulars on a show, cast and crew, or audience members.
-Brad and Janet, seated in the audience, are chosen to participate in the game show Marriage Maze by the kooky, supposedly blind host Bert Schnick (Barry Humphries).
-As a "prize", Brad is imprisoned on Dentonvale, a soap opera that centers upon the local mental hospital run by brother and sister Cosmo and Nation McKinley (Richard O'Brien and Patricia Quinn).
+Continuing from The Rocky Horror Picture Show are the characters of Brad and Janet Majors, now married.
+The film takes place in the town of Denton, USA, which has been taken over by fast food magnate Farley Flavors.
+The film is set within a DTV (Denton Television) network television studio and opens as the studio audience is admitted into the studio.
+Brad and Janet, seated in the audience, are chosen to participate in the game show Marriage Maze by the kooky, supposedly blind host, Bert Schnick.
+While on the Marriage Maze, Brad is deemed "an emotional cripple," and is forcibly sent to Dentonvale, a mental hospital located in the studio run by siblings Cosmo and Nation McKinley and the subject of the synonymously named reality show, for "treatment."